Radio upheaval: Station drops hosts, to play music only; Top Sky TV executive quits

 Gold FM hosts Tracey Donaldson and Andrew Dickens.
 Photo montage / Ollie Rusden

-Radio station Gold FM is becoming a music-only brand, with the loss of several high-profilehosts, including Andrew Dickens and Tracey Donaldson.
+Radiostation Gold FM is becoming a music-only brand, with the loss of several respected, high-profile hosts, including Andrew Dickens and Tracey Donaldson.

 Dickens, who is Gold’s 6am-noon host, will become a fill-in presenter at Newstalk ZB while Donaldson, Gold’s noon-6pm host, will depart the station this week – she has a fill-in role at a sister NZME station, Radio Hauraki, for the next six weeks.